On this page: Major Description | Requirements | Learning Objectives

 Community Psychology Learning Objectives

-The Community Psychology curriculum advances the four core IAS learning objectives.
+The Community Psychology curriculum advances the five core IAS learning objectives.
 Students taking courses and/or majoring in Community Psychology: